Diatomaceous Earth For Fungus Gnats

 Step 7: Repeat steps 1-6 until the problem has been solved.
 In most cases, a fungus gnat infestation is eliminated after a weeks worth of time.
 After a few days you will notice the population dwindling significantly.
 Results really depend on the severity of the infestation.
 The process may take a week longer if it is really bad.
 Use all materials as instructed and remember to keep your growing area clean and free of standing water to help prevent further problems.

-*This product can be used in conjunction with neem oil.
+*This product can be used in conjunction with neem oil and mosquito bits products.
 Be sure to follow all manufacturer instructions when using neem oil.